Can What You Do While Sitting Down Affect Your Dementia Risk?

 Bottom Line

-This 19-year study of more than 20,000 people delivers a simple but powerful message: not all sitting is equal when it comes to your brain.
-Swapping just one hour of passive TV time for reading, puzzles, or crafts was linked to a 7 percent lower dementia risk, and adding physical activity to the mix pushed that to 11 percent.
-You do not have to overhaul your life.
+This 19-year study of more than 20,000 Swedish adults delivers a specific message: not all sitting is equal when it comes to your brain.
+Swapping one hour of passive sitting for mentally active sitting was linked to a 7 percent lower dementia risk, and adding an hour of mentally active sitting while leaving physical activity unchanged was linked to an 11 percent lower risk.
+The apparent harm from passive sitting did not survive adjustment for other factors, so the actionable half of this is the upside.
 Pick up a book, start a puzzle, or join a game night.
-Your future brain will thank you.